 App Online with a Passenger

 If the app is online and there is a passenger in the car (or the driver is on their way to pick up a specific passenger), this is when more insurance coverage becomes available.
-When the accident is the fault of the Lyft driver, the driver’s insurance and Lyft’s insurance may be used to cover the injuries of both the Lyft rider and the person in the other vehicle.
-If the other vehicle’s driver is at fault for the accident, their insurance company can be pursued for compensation to cover any damages.
+When the accident is the fault of the Lyft driver, Lyft’s insurance will to cover the injuries of both the Lyft rider and the person in the other vehicle.
+If the other vehicle’s driver is at fault for the accident, you can pursue their insurance company for compensation to cover any damages.
 Lyft also offers uninsured/underinsured motorists coverage in the event a Lyft rider is injured by another driver who doesn’t have adequate insurance.

 If you find yourself injured while riding in a Lyft or because you were hit by a Lyft driver, you should contact an attorney experienced in handling these cases.
 Do not let the driver or anyone else talk you out of reporting the accident or from contacting an attorney.
 Let a legal representative that is on your side determine your legal options and advise you on moving forward with your injury claim.